Skepticism about social psychology

 Do you think this research would replicate?

-In principle, this research about breakup songs cannot translate back in time since contemporary songs hadn't been written yet: a sad person in the 1940s cannot listen to a song that came out in 2015.
-This research doesn't seem likely to translate forward in time, either: a sad person in the 2140s almost certainly won't listen to songs that came out in 2015 when they go through a breakup.
+In principle, this research about breakup songs cannot translate back in time since contemporary songs hadn't been written yet: a heartbroken person in the 1940s cannot listen to a song that came out in 2015.
+This research doesn't seem likely to translate forward in time, either: a heartbroken person in the 2140s almost certainly won't listen to songs that came out in 2015 when they go through a breakup.
 Indeed, people today don't listen to songs from the 1840s when they go through breakups.
-No, this sort of research is not destined to replicate.
+Thinking through the changes that society has been through and will go through, we can reason that this sort of social psych research is not destined to replicate in the future.

 Social psychological research is fundamentally time-locked to the present.